gitter-badger/CronWeb/README.md

 ```

 # System configuration
-1. CronWeb uses a specific user to create the crontab.
+CronWeb uses a specific user to create the crontab.
 User settings could be found in the file <CronWeb Folder>/server/classes/crontab.php.
 So just create a local user, under Debian :
 ```
 adduser scheduler
 ```
-2. Install the package sudo, under Debian :
+Then install the package sudo, under Debian :
 ```
 apt-get install sudo
 ```